← Back to Research

 ⚠ Watch Out

 Do not take possession without an Occupancy Certificate.
-An OC means the building has been inspected and certified as compliant.
 Without it, you may face issues getting water/electricity connections, and the property cannot be legally occupied.

 10 Mistakes First-Time Buyers Make